mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Mi: Yeah.
 Yeah that’s what’s happening.
 So..
     Ma: So you can put you’re sprite back in again and you can crop it down.

-There are many other examples of processes being driven by desire to adopt an new GDP or more frequently to make frequent alterations to one that has a significant impact on player experience.
-COMPLETE OR REMOVE
-A fluid navigation to the relevant area of code to make key changes, especially level design is shown in vignette A by Sh.

-A similar fluidity of navigation between playing and coding window shown by all younger participants and many adults.
+There are many other examples of processes being adopted by participants through the implementation of GDPs including the fluidity of navigation between playing and coding window shown by all younger participants and many adults and the development of keyboard and mouse coordination to facilitate navigation within the code environment and external support resources to facilitate the code patching process.

 <!-- (NOTE - OPERATION, ACTION, ACTIVITY - explore in aT part of this chapte ) -->